aconley245/rltw-f5-ai-gateway-demo/README.md

 ```

 ### Setup Secrets
-Obtain your AI Gateway JWT token from https://my.f5.com.
-Your F5 account team can generate a trial token for you.
+Obtain your AI Gateway trial license.
+(JWT token)
+If you need a JWT token, have your F5 account team generate a free NGINX One trial for you (F5-NGX-ONE-TRIAL).

 Set environment variable with your JWT token
 ```bash